“Creativity takes courage” Henri Matisse

 Students can develop their skills further through exciting enrichment opportunities.
 Students are also encouraged to get involved in Arts events within the School and the wider community.

-Halliford students perform consistently well and have used their art and design skills in a wide variety of career choices; being creative can support and enhance any career option.
-Career paths taken by our A Level students include: Fine Art, Graphic Design, Architecture, Industrial Design, Product Design, Modelmaking, Video & Computer Games.
+Hallifordians perform consistently well and have used their art and design skills in a wide variety of career choices; being creative can support and enhance any career option.
+Career paths taken by our A Level students include Fine Art, Graphic Design, Architecture, Industrial Design, Product Design, Modelmaking, and Video & Computer Games Programming.

 Creative achievements are celebrated at an annual exhibition open to the public.

 The department runs a dedicated Art Club after school on Wednesday and an Art Scholars Club after school on Thursday each week.
 Here, students from across the year groups can work on projects linked to their classwork or on more specialist pieces.

 Competitions can create a lot of energy and enthusiasm in the classroom.
 The department is keen to explore the possibilities of displaying work outside the school and submits work in several local and national competitions.